tillitis/tillitis-key1/doc/system_description/software.md

 will send a raw binary targeted to be loaded at `0x4001_0000` in the device.

+  1. The host sends the User Supplied Secret (USS) by using the `FW_CMD_LOAD_APP_SIZE` command.
-  1. The host sends sets the size of the app by using the `FW_CMD_LOAD_APP_SIZE` command.
+  2. The host sends the size of the app by using the `FW_CMD_LOAD_APP_SIZE` command.
-  2. The firmware executes `FW_CMD_LOAD_APP_SIZE` command, which stores the application size into `APP_SIZE`, and sets `APP_ADDR` to zero.
+  3. The firmware executes `FW_CMD_LOAD_APP_SIZE` command, which stores the application size into `APP_SIZE`, and sets `APP_ADDR` to zero.
 A `FW_RSP_LOAD_APP_SIZE` reponse is sent back to the host, with the status of the action (ok/fail).
-  3. If the the host receive a sucessful command, it will send multiple `FW_CMD_LOAD_APP_DATA` commands, containing the full application.
+  4. If the the host receive a sucessful command, it will send multiple `FW_CMD_LOAD_APP_DATA` commands, containing the full application.
-  4. For each received `FW_CMD_LOAD_APP_DATA` command the firmware places the data into `0x4001_0000` and upwards.
+  5. For each received `FW_CMD_LOAD_APP_DATA` command the firmware places the data into `0x4001_0000` and upwards.
 The firmware response with `FW_RSP_LOAD_APP_DATA` response to the host for each received block.
-  5. When the final block of the application image is received, we measure the application by computing a BLAKE2s digest over the entire application,
+  6. When the final block of the application image is received, we measure the application by computing a BLAKE2s digest over the entire application,

-     The Compound Device Identifier is computed by using the `UDS` and the measurement of the application, and placed in the `CDI` register.
+     The Compound Device Identifier is computed by using the `UDS`, the measurement of the application, and the `USS`, and placed in the `CDI` register.
 Then `0x4001_0000` is written to `APP_ADDR`.
      The final `FW_RSP_LOAD_APP_DATA` response is sent to the host, completing the loading.

 NOTE: The firmware uses SPRAM for data and stack.
 We need to make sure that the application image does not overwrite the firmware's running